lykahb/sticky-ducky/README.md

 As more websites I visit started putting sticky junk on the page, it got annoying.
 All solutions I found were doing similar things: removing fixed elements from DOM or setting display to none, searching them with the inline style, required user input to block an element.

 I wanted an extension that would never break website layout and do its job automatically.
 So I created a simple one that hid the headers on several news websites.
-Later this year after https://daringfireball.net/2017/06/medium_dickbars was published on Hacker News, I realized that a lot of people feel the same way and may want to use it too.
+Later that year after https://daringfireball.net/2017/06/medium_dickbars was published on Hacker News, I realized that a lot of people feel the same way and may want to use it too.
 So, after several rounds of rewrites and polishing it's ready for release.
 Enjoy!

 ## Installation